Robert Ballard: RMS Titanic

 In the early morning of September 1, 1985, observers noted anomalies on the smooth ocean floor.
 At first, it was pockmarks, like small craters from impacts.
 Eventually, debris was sighted as the rest of the team was awakened.
 Finally, a boiler was sighted, and soon after that, the hull was found.

 Ballard's team made a general search of the Titanic's exterior, noting its condition.
 Most significantly, they confirmed that it had split in two and that the stern was in far worse shape than the bow.
 They did not have much time to explore, as others were waiting to take Knorr on other scientific pursuits, but his fame was now assured.
 He originally planned to keep the location secret to prevent anyone from claiming prizes.
 He considered the site a cemetery and refused to desecrate it by removing artifacts.

 On July 12, 1986, Ballard and his team returned on board Atlantis II to make the first detailed study of the wreck.
 This time, he brought Alvin.
 It was accompanied by Jason Junior, a small remotely operated vehicle that could fit through small openings to see into the ship's interior.
 Although the first dive (taking over two hours) encountered technical problems, subsequent ones were far more successful and produced a detailed photographic record of the wreck's condition.

 In 1988, Ballard published a book, Discovery Of The Titanic: Exploring The Greatest Of All Lost Ships, ISBN 0-446-51385-7 and he later recounted the specifics of the expedition for a National Geographic video documentary released in 1987.

 Many of the relics retrieved by various groups, not including Ballard, from RMS Titanic were owned by Premier Exhibitions which filed for bankruptcy in 2016.
 In late August 2018, the groups vying for ownership of the 5,500 relics included one by museums in England and Northern Ireland with assistance from filmmaker James Cameron and some financial support from National Geographic.
 Ballard told the news media that he favored this bid since it would ensure that the memorabilia would be permanently displayed in Belfast and in Greenwich.
 A decision as to the outcome was to be made by a United States district court judge.

 Other wrecks

+USS Thresher and USS Scorpion

+In 1985, the U.S. Navy secretly lent Ballard the Alvin submersible to visit the wreck sites of the USS Thresher and USS Scorpion and to take the last photos taken of the wrecks.
+In exchange for his work regarding the wrecks, the U.S. Navy then allowed Ballard, a USNR officer, to use the same submersible to search for RMS Titanic, with the search for the latter being the cover story to avoid alerting the Russians to the effort to find and examine the missing submarines.